department-of-veterans-affairs/va.gov-team/products/health-care/secure-messaging/mhv-api/oracle-health/engineering/README.md

 ## MVP Target

 - create an endpoint that can be hit with a cURL command and sends a message to OH
-- create an endpoint that can consume OH Atom feed and that can upload a message to the MHV
+- create an endpoint that can consume OH Atom feed and triggers uploading a message to the MHV store

 ## Unknowns to work through

 ###  Auth between MHV and SM Exchange

-- With the MHV APIs and SM Exchange being different systems, how are we going authentication?
+- With the MHV APIs and SM Exchange being different systems, how are we going to perform authentication?
-- Does the Existing MHV API support system to system authencitation?
+- Does the Existing MHV API support system to system authentication?

 ### OH ATOM Feed